kabir-rab/json-reader/README.md

 ## Setting up the node.js application
-Download and unzip this repo to the following location of your Qlik Sense server where you wish you run the API from.
+Download and unzip this repo to the following location of your Qlik Sense server where you wish to run the API from.

 _Location of the Qlik Sense installation folder may vary as this is depending on where Qlik Sense has been installed._
 ```